Paulzzb/GW_submodule/GW/test/README.md

 ## Files:
 ```
 TEST:
-|   The following are test functions of GW module.
+|   The following are the main test functions of GW module.
 ├── testGW_cohsex:
 |     run the COHSEX approximation, without ISDF.
 ├── testGW_cohsex_isdf: